Facilities and Research Laboratories

 Approximately one third of the Geography and Geology faculty have offices and research laboratories at the Center for Marine Science located seven miles southeast from the main UNCW campus on the Atlantic intercoastal waterway.
 This modern facility serves as a marine science center for UNCW and visiting scientists from other campuses of the University of North Carolina system and for visitors from other universities.
 The Center also provides space for other related agencies and supports marine research projects conducted in the coastal region of North Carolina, in the southeast region of the U.S.A., and other locations as required.

-- Soils Analysis Laboratory
+Soils Analysis and Sedimentology Laboratory